These days, connecting a cable box to your TV is a no-brainer.

-If you’ll be ordering some other models like the one below, ensure that it’s an HDMI to component video converter and not component video to HDMI converter.
+If you’ll be ordering some other models like the one below, ensure that it’s an HDMI-to-component video converter and not a component video-to-HDMI converter.
 The latter will not work when it comes to connecting a cable box to a TV without HDMI.

 Use an HDMI to RCA (Composite) Converter

 If your TV doesn’t have component video input, then you can use an HDMI to RCA converter.